 1. Smith College Professor Jay Garfield and Central Michigan University Professor Guy Newland recorded The Three Turnings of the Wheel of Dharma.
-The course, over ten lessons, provides students with
+The course, over 10 lessons, provides students with:

 - a solid grounding in the core teachings of Buddhist philosophy